 STT association

 Scattered across the Ywangan Region of Shan State, Myanmar, Shwe Taung Thu became the country’s first registered community-based specialty coffee producers association in May 2018.
-Today, their co-op is the country’s largest producer of dry naturals with 70% of their producer members being women and serving around 400 members total.
+Today, their co-op is the country’s largest producer of dry naturals with women making up 60% of their workforce and a community boasting over 3,000 members total.

 Noteworthy